 Today, cotton is still among the most widespread fibers as there are huge cotton plantations in Asia, Africa, and America.
 Asia is the main producer of cotton as China and India combined produce more cotton than the rest of the world does (cotton is produced in over 100 countries around the world).

 There is a bunch of natural fibers but cotton is the most commercially important of them.
-It is raw material used worldwide for the production of soft, breathable, and relatively inexpensive textiles as well as various industrial products.
+It is a raw material used worldwide for the production of soft, breathable, and relatively inexpensive textiles as well as various industrial products.
 There are so many cotton products ranging from apparel, home furnishings, and banknotes to cottonseed oil used for cooking and in cosmetics.
 There are many varieties of cotton, though the staple length can be a more important indicator of the various properties and characteristics of cotton.

 Types of cotton

 Cotton fibers can be classified into three groups based on staple length.

-We’ve also included the extra-long staple cotton here.
-The fibers are simultaneously thin and very resistant to tearing (breaking).
+The fibers are simultaneously thin and very resistant to tearing.
 The staple length is between 30 and 65mm.
 Cultivation and production are difficult and limited.
 This type of cotton is high-quality, used mainly for fine fabrics, high-quality yarn, and end products such as bed linen, hosiery, and garments.
 Its color is light, almost white.
 The longer the fiber, the easier it is to process and the final product is of better quality.
 Generally, high-quality cotton lint produces high-quality yarn and end products.
 Sea Island, Egyptian, and Pima cotton typically have long staples.
 Interestingly, though luxury cotton types may be obtained from many different countries, the origin of most long-staple cotton varieties can be traced back to America.
 The strength of the long-staple cotton fiber is 4-6g (the force to break or rupture the fiber or yarn.
 The strength affects the tenacity, durability and overall quality of the product).